Sara Thornton (police officer): Police career

 Thornton's policing career began with the Metropolitan Police in 1986.
 For the next 14 years she alternated between operational postings in West London and strategic roles within New Scotland Yard.
 She joined Thames Valley Police as the Assistant Chief Constable for Specialist Operations in November 2000 and was appointed Deputy Chief Constable in August 2003, where her responsibilities included performance and developing the strategic direction for the Force.
-More recently she has played a pivotal role in implementing Neighbourhood Policing across the Thames Valley.
+She played a pivotal role in implementing Neighbourhood Policing across the Thames Valley.

 In 2007, Thornton became Chief Constable of Thames Valley Police.

 On 1 December 2014, it was announced that Thornton would leave Thames Valley Police to become the Chair of the National Police Chiefs' Council, (NPCC) effectively taking over from Sir Hugh Orde.
 The NPCC replaced the Association of Chief Police Officers (ACPO) in April 2015.
 Thornton also took over from Sir Hugh Orde as Patron of the Police Roll of Honour Trust.

 In 2015, the Oxfordshire Safeguarding Children Board published a critical serious case review report into child sexual exploitation in Oxfordshire, following the jailing in 2013 of seven men for abusing six girls in Oxford between 2004 and 2012.
 In response to the report, Thornton repeated an apology to victims and their families saying "We are ashamed of the shortcomings identified in this report and we are determined to do all we can to ensure that nothing like this ever happens again."

 In March 2019, following a spate of knife murders involving young people around the UK, Thornton called for the situation to be treated as a national emergency.